OneEntry/oneentry-kotlin-sdk/README.md

 ##### Generation of your .p12 certificate

 1. To do this, you will need a key(`.key`) and certificate(`.cert`) file, download them
-2. Generate .p12 with `openSSL`
+2. Generate .p12 with `openSSL`:

-   ..openssl pkcs12 -legacy -export -out certificate.p12 -inkey key.key -in cert.cert
+   ``openssl pkcs12 -export -out certificate.p12 -inkey key.key -in cert.cert  ``
+3. Create export password
-3. Move the .p12 file to the project
+4. Move the .p12 file to the project in assets directory.
+The assets folder is located inside the `app/src/main` project directory.
+If this folder does not exist, you can create it manually.

+  Here's how to create the assets folder:

+    1. Right-click on the main folder in the app/src/main directory.
+    2. From the context menu, select "New" and then "Directory".
+    3. Enter a name for the assets folder and click Finish.
-4. Using the certificate and password you specified when creating it, initialize the application
+5. Using the certificate and password you specified when creating it, initialize the application
 ## Using OneEntry Kotlin SDK

 ### Working with forms